-- Staff should remember that even if they think their concern is minor, the DSL may have more information that, together with what you know, represents a more serious worry about a child.
-It is never your decision alone how to respond to concerns - but it is always your responsibility to share concerns, no matter how small. - Staff MUST share concerns in a timely manner so that School can make every attempt to safeguard the child - Staff must ensure they do not promise the child/parent confidentiality - Staff should reassure the child and explain what will happen next, for example, 'I am worried about your bruise and I need to tell Mrs Potter so that they can help us think about how to keep you safe' - Staff must be careful not to lead the child and should be careful to use open questions - The DSL must be informed immediately by logging an incident on CPOMS and informing the DSL/DDSL in person.
-If a member of staff or volunteer does not have access to CPOMs they must complete a welfare concern form (appendix 6). - If neither the DSL/DDSL is available, the member of staff should speak to Helen Evans.
-If there is none of these 3 staff members are available, then another member of the SLT should be spoken to.
-Alternatively, a referral must be made to Children's Social Care by that member of staff and/or contacting the police where necessary. - Staff should remember that the duty remains with them until the information has been passed to the DSL or a referral made to Children's Social Care/the Police - The concern should be logged on CPOMS as soon as possible after the event, noting: - Name of child - o Date, time and place - Who else was present - What was said / What happened / What you noticed ... speech, behaviour, mood, drawings, games or appearance - If child or parent spoke, their words should be recorded rather than the member of staff's interpretation - Analysis of what has been disclosed or observed and why it is a cause for concern - The DSL (Deputy Head Teacher) and DDSL (Head Teacher) should be tagged in all concerns recorded on CPOMS, as well as being notified in person. - When the DSL receives the concern, they will make a decision about what action (if any) is to be taken. - The DSL will ensure that staff are given sufficient information to support the child and safeguard them.
-However, staff will be aware that once the concern has been passed to DSL it may not be possible to inform the member of staff of the outcome due to the confidential nature of the case. - The DSL will decide upon the appropriate action and will record this, as well as the outcome, on CPOMS.
+- e) Staff should remember that even if they think their concern is minor, the DSL may have more information that, together with what you know, represents a more serious worry about a child.
+It is never your decision alone how to respond to concerns but it is always your responsibility to share concerns, no matter how small. - f) Staff MUST share concerns in a timely manner so that School can make every attempt to safeguard the child - g) Staff must ensure they do not promise the child/parent confidentiality

+- h) Staff should reassure the child and explain what will happen next, for example, 'I am worried about your bruise and I need to tell Mr Yearsley or Mrs Potter so that they can help us think about how to keep you safe' - i) Staff must be careful not to lead the child and should be careful to use open questions - j) The DSL must be informed immediately by logging an incident on CPOMS and informing the DSL/DDSL in person.
+If a member of staff or volunteer does not have access to CPOMs they must complete a welfare concern form appendix 6. - k) If neither the DSL/DDSL is available, the member of staff should speak to another member of the Senior Leadership Team.
+If there is no other member of the SLT available, a referral must be made to Children's Social Care by that member of staff and/or contacting the police where necessary. - I) Staff should remember that the duty remains with them until the information has been passed to the DSL or a referral made to Children's Social Care/the Police - m) The concern should be logged on CPOMS as soon as possible after the event, noting: - i.
+Name of child - ii.
+Date, time and place - iii.
+Who else was present - iv.
+What was said / What happened / What you noticed ... speech, behaviour, mood, drawings, games or appearance - v.
+If child or parent spoke, their words should be recorded rather than the member of staff's interpretation - vi.
+Analysis of what has been disclosed or observed and why it is a cause for concern n) The DSL (Deputy Head Teacher) and DDSL (Head Teacher) should be tagged in all concerns - recorded on CPOMS, as well as being notified in person. - o) When the DSL receives the concern, they will make a decision about what action (if any) is to be taken.
+If the DSL is unable to consult with the Head Teacher Immediately they will inform the Head Teacher of the concern and actions taken as soon as possible. - p) The DSL and Head Teacher will ensure that staff are given sufficient information to support the child and safeguard them.
+However, staff will be aware that once the concern has been passed to DSL it may not be possible to inform the member of staff of the outcome due to the confidential nature of the case. - q) The DSL will decide upon the appropriate action and will record this, as well as the outcome, on CPOMS.

-2.6 Human Rights and Equality Legislation
+Human Rights and Equality Legislation